dmlc/xgboost/doc/gpu/index.rst

 Multiple GPUs can be used with the ``gpu_hist`` tree method using the ``n_gpus`` parameter. which defaults to 1.
 If this is set to -1 all available GPUs will be used.
 If ``gpu_id`` is specified as non-zero, the gpu device order is ``mod(gpu_id + i) % n_visible_devices`` for ``i=0`` to ``n_gpus-1``.
 As with GPU vs. CPU, multi-GPU will not always be faster than a single GPU due to PCI bus bandwidth that can limit performance.

+.. note:: Enabling multi-GPU training

+  Default installation may not enable multi-GPU training.
+To use multiple GPUs, make sure to read :ref:`build_gpu_support`.

-This plugin currently works with the CLI, python and R - see :doc:`/build` for details.
+The GPU algorithms currently work with CLI, Python and R packages.
+See :doc:`/build` for details.

 .. code-block:: python
   :caption: Python example